 I am always on the lookout for the most sparkly vintage costume jewelry I can find for repurposing.
 Often times, after many years of wear, the rhinestones begin to darken.
 In jewelry terminology, a dull rhinestone that has turned from clear and sparkling to dull and gray is called a “dead” stone.

 Nobody I know is attracted to jewelry with dead stones so I always pass up those pieces without a second glance.

 The dead stones that lack sparkle remind me of the words that can come out of our mouths if we are not careful.
 Jesus warns strongly against careless words:

 “I tell you, on the day of judgment people will give account for every careless word they speak, for by your words you will be justified, and by your words you will be condemned.”
 Matthew 12:36-37

 Words have so much power when spoken that we are going to give an account of what we say when we stand before Jesus Christ.
-This may create a great deal of anxiety for you and many others, but know that He loves you no matter how much you sin with your words and fully forgives you so you do not have to carry around guilt and shame.
-He took all of that for you when He died on the cross!
+This may create a great deal of anxiety for you and many others but know that He loves you no matter how much you sin with your words.
+And He forgives you so you do not have to carry around guilt and shame.
+He took all of that for you upon Himself when He died on the cross.

 The Heart / Mouth Connection

 Why do we say the things we say?
 The Bible talks about how there is a direct connection between the heart and mouth:

 “For the mouth speaks out of that which fills the heart.”
 Matthew 12:34b